DP-Image: Differential Privacy for Image Data in Feature Space: Experiments

-Fig. \ref{fig:z_different_noise} gives some examples of generated faces using our DP-Image scheme.
-We add different amount of DP noises (${\Delta f}/{\epsilon}=0.25$, ${\Delta f}/{\epsilon}=0.5$, ${\Delta f}/{\epsilon}=1$), respectively.
-It is worth notifying that a relatively small noise (a big $\epsilon$) in the feature vector can cause a dramatic change in the original image, therefore we use ${\Delta f}/{\epsilon}$ to scale the noise for simplicity.
-We can observe minor changes to the faces when the noise is small, while more distortions occur when the noise becomes larger.
-Moreover, as the noise is random, the generated images sometimes become heavily distorted for practical uses.
-Therefore, we need to select images as needed in practice.
-Such selection should not be based on the comparison to the original image; otherwise, it would violate the DP requirement.
+To test the performance of our proposed algorithm, we randomly choose a few images from the dataset and apply our DP-Image scheme on the faces of the image.
+As shown in Fig.~\ref{fig: Example1}, the original images are given on the top row, all the other four rows are the possible released privacy preserved face images.
+All faces are generate under a setting of IDPI ($X_{0},\sigma = 0.2, T = 10^{4}$).
+In fact, for each column, there are only one image generated from the original image above, i.e. the face identities of the second row are generated from the first face, the third row are generated from the second face, and so on.
+From the DP definition, all of the four proposed images have the probability to be the 'real' generated image.
+In other words, the adversary cannot distinguish the queried face by naked eyes, even though he is able to access the whole dataset.

+Fig.~\ref{fig:R_Epsilon} gives the reference $\epsilon$ under different IDPI iteration numbers.
+Next, we show a series experiment results to display the visually influence for different IDPI settings.
+Fig.~\ref{fig:DiffT} shows the images with different iteration numbers, i.e. IDPI($X_{0},\sigma = 0.2, T = [10^{0},10^{1},10^{2},10^{3},10^{4},10^{5}]$).
+In this case, we fixed the $\sigma$ value to observe how the image changes as the iteration number $T$ increases.
+With a larger iteration number, e.g. $10^{5}$, the faces does not get much distortion.
+Moreover, the IDPI provides good and stable utility during the iteration.

+Then, we fix the IDPI parameter $T$ and adjust the privacy budget for each step $\sigma$.
+Fig.~\ref{fig:Diffsigma} shows the images with various $\sigma$ values.
+The faces exhibit poorer utility with a higher $\sigma$.
+Because a larger perturbation in one step will lose too much feature information to maintain the utility of the semantic features.
+Thus, $\sigma$ serves as a parameter to control the utility of the whole image.

-In order to quantitively validate the privacy protection performance of our proposed methods, we use ArcFace and Microsoft Azure Face Recognition API.
-The Microsoft API can yield a confidence value for any pair of faces being the same person.
-In order to better understand the score of the API, we first generate the confidence score values of pair-wise image comparison for the 20 example images in Fig.~\ref{fig: Confidence_Heatmap}, which in fact extends the analysis on the image examples in Fig.~\ref{fig: delta_f distance} (b).
+To quantifies the performance of our proposed scheme, we test the IDPI on the advanced DNN threat model.
+The face recognition models are used to measure the distance of images features.
+As the DP perturbation are add on the image feature space, the distance measurement on feature space is an essential evaluation in our scheme.
+First, we use a commercial face recognition system Microsoft Face API as an attacker to evaluate our proposed algorithm.
+The Microsoft API can yield a confidence score for any pair of faces being the same person.
+In order to better understand the score of the API, we first generate the confidence score values of pair-wise image comparison for the 20 example images (see Fig.~\ref{fig: 20 example}) in Fig.~\ref{fig: Confidence_Heatmap}.